2. Toynbee/House of Hades Tiles: An Update

 The 6th St. House of Hades tile in July 2017.

-Just recently, I noticed some roadwork taking place along 6th Street, the clogged morning traffic screwing up my bike commute to work.
-I didn’t think much of it, though, until 5chw4r7z sent me a photo: one of the tiles with construction markings on it.
-Located on 6th St. in front of Igby’s, it seemed marked for destruction.
-I went to investigate on a lunch break one day.
+Recently, I noticed some roadwork taking place along 6th Street—the clogged, morning traffic screwing up my bike commute to work.
+I didn’t think much of that though, until 5chw4r7z sent me a photo: one of the tiles with construction markings on it, seemingly marked for destruction.
+So, I went to investigate.

-“Hey, is everything ok,” asked a member of the crew working, curious as to why I was photographing the scene.
+“Hey, is everything ok,” asked a member of the work crew, curious as to why I was documenting the scene.

-Over the sounds of earthmoving equipment, I did my best to explain the complicated story around the odd piece of linoleum embedded in the asphalt and featuring a peculiar and seemingly nonsensical message.
-The gentleman I spoke with was curious, though, and admitted that his work crew had done their best to try and preserve as much of tile as possible, happy to hear some sort of explanation behind the thing.
+Over the sounds of earthmoving equipment, I did my best to explain the complicated story surrounding the piece of linoleum embedded in the asphalt and featuring a peculiar and seemingly nonsensical message.
+The gentleman I spoke with was curious, though, and admitted that his work crew had done their best to try and preserve as much of tile as possible; now glad to hear some sort of explanation behind the thing.

 “Any chance I can have the piece you’re going to cut out?”
 I asked.